Placeholder canvas

 Key Features:

-1. Transparency: KFC openly acknowledged the issue and provided regular updates on the situation, fostering trust and transparency with their customers.
+• Transparency: KFC openly acknowledged the problem and provided regular updates, building trust with customers.

 southwest airlines